Emetophobia is the fear of vomiting or the fear of being sick.

 Despite estimates that Emetophobia may affect up to 5% of the population, it remains largely unknown because most sufferers feel so “silly” or “embarrassed” about it that often they will not even tell their partners about it for several years!

 Although Emetophobia seems to be more prevalent in females, it certainly does affect males and we have helped a number here in our clinic.

-Fortunately, here at Tranceform we have expert knowledge of both how Emetophobia is formed as well as an evidence-based approach to overcoming it
+Fortunately, here at Tranceform Paul has expert knowledge of both how Emetophobia is formed as well as offering an evidence-based approach to overcoming it.

 - Fear of Being Sick oneself

 - The fear of other people being sick

 - Social anxiety about being sick in public

 - Avoidance of anybody who has been ill recently

 - Obsessive thinking about food being cooked properly

 - Obsessive cleanliness